Missouri vs Princeton Players to Watch - Second Round

 Missouri Players to Watch

-Noah Carter is posting 9.5 points, 1.8 assists and 4 rebounds per game.
+Noah Carter averages 9.5 points, 4 rebounds and 1.8 assists per contest, shooting 48.9% from the field and 31.6% from beyond the arc with 1.1 made 3-pointers per game.

-Nick Honor leads the Missouri Tigers at 2.8 assists per contest, while also averaging 1.6 rebounds and 7.9 points.
+Nick Honor paces the Missouri Tigers at 2.8 assists per game, while also posting 1.6 rebounds and 7.9 points.

 Princeton Players to Watch

-Matt Allocco gets the Princeton Tigers 10.9 points, 4.9 rebounds and 2 assists per game.
+Matt Allocco gives the Princeton Tigers 10.9 points, 4.9 rebounds and 2 assists per game.
 He also delivers 0.8 steals and 0.2 blocked shots.

-Caden Pierce is the Princeton Tigers' top rebounder (7.1 per game), and he contributes 8.3 points and 1.2 assists.
+Caden Pierce paces the Princeton Tigers in rebounding (7.1 per game), and puts up 8.3 points and 1.2 assists.
+He also puts up 0.7 steals and 0.6 blocked shots.

 Ryan Langborg gets the Princeton Tigers 12 points, 3 rebounds and 1.6 assists per game.
 He also delivers 0.7 steals and 0.6 blocked shots.

-Keeshawn Kellman is putting up 8 points, 4.5 rebounds and 0.5 assists per game, making 60.7% of his shots from the floor.
+Keeshawn Kellman gives the Princeton Tigers 8 points, 4.5 rebounds and 0.5 assists per contest.
+He also averages 0.1 steals and 0.8 blocked shots.

 Missouri Top Performers (Last 10 Games)